Price

-A price is the (usually not negative) quantity of payment or compensation expected, required, or given by one party to another in return for goods or services.
+A price in economics is the amount of money that buyers are willing and able to pay for a particular good or service, and that sellers are willing to accept.
 In some situations, especially when the product is a service rather than a physical good, the price for the service may be called something else such as "rent" or "tuition".
 Prices are influenced by production costs, supply of the desired product, and demand for the product.
 A price may be determined by a monopolist or may be imposed on the firm by market conditions.
+Prices are usually non-negative.

 Price can be quoted in currency, quantities of goods or vouchers.